MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-example.md

 # Report Extension Example

 The following topic illustrates a scenario where we extend an existing table and report by using extension objects.
-The code snippets shown in this example do not provide a full end-to-end scenario that can be deployed, but illustrates the ways to extend existing functionality.
+The code snippets shown in this example do not provide a full end-to-end scenario that can be deployed, but illustrates the way to extend existing functionality by using [Page Extension Object](devenv-page-ext-object.md) and [Report Extension Object](devenv-report-ext-object.md).

 ## Creating a base table

+The following base table holds information about food and specific details that applies to that.
+The `Color` field in this table is an enum, which is defined next in the `FoodColor` enum.

 ```al
 table 50100 BaseFoodTable